-We LOVE Valentine’s Day in kindergarten but we know that is can exhausting.
-So we asked in our Teacher Facebook Group the DAY AFTER Valentine’s Day for teachers top tips and so here are our Valentine tips for kindergarten teachers by kindergarten teachers.
+We LOVE Valentine’s Day in kindergarten but we know that it can be exhausting.
+So we asked in our Teacher Facebook Group the DAY AFTER Valentine’s Day for teachers’ top tips and so here are our Valentine tips for kindergarten teachers by kindergarten teachers.
 (There are some really good ones at the end, so be sure to read them all).

 This resource works well with

 Ms. Rosenberry says: Keep routines but add more fun!”

 Ms. Kane says: Let the kids help!
 I surprised them with red streamers and then one little guy was like but there are no hearts!!
 So instead of morning legos, I gave them each a piece of pink paper for them to cut out hearts to tape up

 Ms. Pena-Handley says: Over plan but doesn’t stress if you don’t get to everything.
 The point of the day is for the kids to have fun.
 Before the treats I made all of the kids put their gram bags in their backpacks so dismissal was a breeze.